multitheftauto/amx/README.md

 ### Extracting

-- All needed binary files are in the archive provided on Releases page.
+- All needed binary files are in the archive provided on [releases](https://github.com/multitheftauto/amx/releases) page.
 Unpack amx.zip and extract the `mods` folder into your MTA `server` directory.

 - `amx` folder located in mods/deathmatch/resources is a place for the mentioned Lua resources.
-  It will be empty at this point, so you need to copy all the latest files of `amx` folder from this repository into your `amx` folder.
+  It will be empty at this moment, so you need to copy all the latest files of [`amx` folder from this repository](amx) into your `amx` folder.

 ### Configuration